Sandeep-sansai/Merchandise-/README.md

 	•	Cache Refresh: Every hour (or manually), the cache is cleared and repopulated from the database.

 This setup ensures that data consistency is maintained between the cache and the database.

+Here’s an example where we create a simple Employee table, insert values, and perform 10 different query operations:

+1. Create the Employee table:

+CREATE TABLE Employee (
+    employee_id INT PRIMARY KEY,
+    first_name VARCHAR(50),
+    last_name VARCHAR(50),
+    department VARCHAR(50),
+    salary DECIMAL(10, 2),
+    hire_date DATE
+);

+2. Insert sample values into the Employee table:

+INSERT INTO Employee (employee_id, first_name, last_name, department, salary, hire_date)
+VALUES
+(1, 'John', 'Doe', 'IT', 60000, '2021-05-01'),
+(2, 'Jane', 'Smith', 'HR', 50000, '2022-01-15'),
+(3, 'Michael', 'Brown', 'Finance', 75000, '2020-07-10'),
+(4, 'Emily', 'Davis', 'IT', 72000, '2021-09-05'),
+(5, 'Sarah', 'Miller', 'HR', 65000, '2023-03-22');

+3. Query operations:

+	1. Retrieve all employees:

+SELECT * FROM Employee;

+	2. Find employees from the IT department:

+SELECT * FROM Employee WHERE department = 'IT';

+	3. Get employees who earn more than $60,000:

+SELECT * FROM Employee WHERE salary > 60000;

+	4. Count the number of employees in the HR department:

+SELECT COUNT(*) FROM Employee WHERE department = 'HR';

+	5. Update the salary of employee with employee_id = 2:

+UPDATE Employee
+SET salary = 55000
+WHERE employee_id = 2;

+	6. Delete the employee from the Finance department:

+DELETE FROM Employee WHERE department = 'Finance';

+	7. Get the average salary of all employees:

+SELECT AVG(salary) FROM Employee;

+	8. Find the employee who was hired most recently:

+SELECT * FROM Employee ORDER BY hire_date DESC LIMIT 1;

+	9. Find all employees whose first name starts with ‘J’:

+SELECT * FROM Employee WHERE first_name LIKE 'J%';

+	10. List employees ordered by salary in descending order:

+SELECT * FROM Employee ORDER BY salary DESC;

+These operations demonstrate creating a table, inserting values, and performing common query tasks such as filtering, updating, deleting, and aggregating data.